Best National Banks

 Best for Savings

-Citibank N.A., the last of the Big Four, holds the title for the highest APY on a personal savings account, making it a bit of an outlier from the rest of the group.
+Citibank N.A., a Big Four bank, holds the title for the highest APY on a personal savings account, making it a bit of an outlier from the rest of the group.

 Citi is based in New York City, and the majority of its branches are concentrated in major metropolitan areas across the country, making it a solid option for urban dwellers.